Peng-Rao/SE4HPC_notes/notes/chapters/chapter5.typ

 + Brokers commit messages by storing them in the corresponding partition;
 + Leader adds the message to followers (replicas) if available.

-#figure(
-  image("../figures/sequence-diagram-kafka-producer.jpg", width: 70%),
+#figure(image("../figures/sequence-diagram-kafka-producer.jpg", width: 70%), caption: [
-  caption: [ Sequence diagram of a producer sending a message to a Kafka broker ], )
+  Sequence diagram of a producer sending a message to a Kafka broker ])

 A possible *issue*: in case of failure, the producer may not get the response (message number 7 in figure).
 In this case, the producer has to resend the message and kafka brokers can identify and eliminate duplicates.